giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/InBroadcastPkts.md

 # InBroadcastPkts

 The number of packets, delivered by this sub-layer to a higher (sub-)layer, that were addressed to a broadcast address at this sub-layer.
 Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of 'discontinuity-time'.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB -      ifHCInBroadcastPkts  YANG module: ietf-interfaces.yang

 ## Properties